What could this week’s topic be? Are you on tenterhooks? What the heck are tenterhooks?

 According to Michael Quinion of the World Wide Words website, tenters were so numerous and common that old maps of England sometimes called out certain areas as tenter-fields.

-In this literal sense, the earliest reference in the Oxford English Dictionary is from 1480, and the earliest full phrase I can read without butchering is from 1518: Her nails as sharp as tenterhooks.
+In this literal sense, the earliest reference in the Oxford English Dictionary is from 1480, and the earliest full phrase I can read without butchering it is from 1518: Her nails as sharp as tenterhooks.

-How Tenterhooks Got Its Current Meaning
+How 'Tenterhooks' Got Its Current Meaning

-The figurative meaning seems to stem from the idea that the drying cloth is being strained and stretched by the tenterhooks, and by analogy, someone who is strained or stretched to wits end is on tenterhooks like the cloth.
+The figurative meaning seems to stem from the idea that the drying cloth is being strained and stretched by the tenterhooks, and by analogy, someone who is strained or stretched to wits' end is on tenterhooks like the cloth.
 The first reference for this figurative sense is more than a couple hundred years later in 1748: I left him upon the tenterhooks of impatient uncertainty.

-So remember, You aren’t on tenderhooks, you’re on tenterhooks.
+So remember, you aren’t on tenderhooks.
+You’re on tenterhooks.